 Conversion rate optimisation requires several separate parts and includes more than just increasing your website’s conversion rate.
 After all, conversion rates are just one metric and the CRO testing process allows you to improve not only the proportion of visitors who convert, but also customer value and retention.
 Ultimately, a CRO strategy supports you to drive revenue and efficiency, increase market share and customer satisfaction.

-The purpose of conversation rate optimisation is to create, data-driven decisions based on your customers to generate growth.
+The purpose of conversion rate optimisation is to create data-driven decisions based on your customers to generate growth.

 The A/B testing method is the process of getting data-driven decisions within your conversion rate optimisation strategy and always include the following steps: